phusion/holy-build-box/TUTORIAL-2-COMPILATION-SCRIPT.md

 This is an equally valid approach.
 Throughout this tutorial series, we will be using the `source` approach, but the choice is yours.

+## $CFLAGS and $LDFLAGS

+In tutorial 1, you had to pass `$CFLAGS` and `$LDFLAGS` to the compiler.
+So why didn't you have to do it this time?

+It is because GNU hello is using the autotools build system, which automatically passes `$CFLAGS` and `$LDFLAGS` to the compiler and the linker.
+This is great because so many applications use autotools.
+However, not every application uses autotools, so sometimes we will have to tweak the build system a little bit so that `$CFLAGS` and `$LDFLAGS` are passed.

 ## Conclusion

 You have now learned how to compile an application inside the Holy Build Box environment.
 Next up, we will learn how to statically link to dependencies.